LaurenceA/COMS30017_2022/README.md

 Previous years' exams can be found here (note they were a different format and had a different syllabus, so the above exam is more relevant): <https://github.com/coms30127/exam_papers>
 -->

+## Exam
+We'll put more information on the exam here as it becomes available.

+For the moment, the exam will be close book.

 ## Course content

 ### Week 1: Introduction (LA)